phrp720/aw-sync-suite/README.md

 </p>

 <p align="center">
-  If you’ve ever wished for a **simple, centralized solution** to sync and visualize data from multiple instances of ActivityWatch, you’re in the right place.
+  If you’ve ever wished for <strong> a simple, centralized solution </strong> to sync and visualize data from multiple instances of ActivityWatch, you’re in the right place.

 </p>